top of page

 history_196070b.jpg

-At the start of the 21st Century Aberdeen is the oil capital of Europe and home to many major companies.
-In the middle of the 19th Century the idea that oil could be obtained from the North Sea would have been regarded as fantasy, but the city was already well established as the centre of several industries that still contribute, along with the black gold from the sea, to the economy of North East Scotland.
+At the start of the 21st century, Aberdeen is the oil capital of Europe and home to many major companies.
+In the middle of the 19th century the idea that oil could be obtained from the North Sea would have been regarded as fantasy, but the city was already well established as the centre of several industries that still contribute, along with the black gold from the sea, to the economy of North East Scotland.

 Agriculture, fishing, granite, textiles and paper provided the region’s wealth long before the oil was brought onshore.